devharshshahi/WiproAssignmnet/README.md

 # WiproAssignmnet
-This contains all the Tech Module for new Student who join the company in 2020
+This contains all the Tech Module for fresher who join the company in 2020